-If you do plan on using FMLA to cover rehab, you must give your employer prior notice.
+If you do plan on using FMLA to cover addiction treatment, you must give your employer prior notice.
 If you fail to do so, you will not be protected by the FMLA and can be fired.
 However, if the employer has an established policy, applied in a non-discriminatory manner, that has been communicated to all employees, and that provides under certain circumstances an employee may be terminated for substance abuse, then pursuant to that policy the employee may be terminated regardless of whether he or she is presently taking FMLA leave.
 Here is the outline of the law as dictated by the U.S. Department of Labor.

 Serious Health Condition – Leave for Treatment of Substance Abuse